ISwordLion/AWS_Devops/python/hands-on/flask-04-handling-forms-run-on-ec2-linux2/README.md

 # Create an object named app

-# Create a function named `home` which uses template file named `index.html` given under `templates` folder, send your name as template variable, and assign route of no path ('/')
+# Create a function named `home` which uses template file named `index.html` given under `templates` folder, send your name as template variable, and assign it root path ('/')

 # Write a function named `greet` which uses template file named `greet.html` given under `templates` folder. it takes parameters from query string on URL.
 If it doesn't have any parameter, warning massage is raised